WeberNick/vector-space-retrieval/README.md

 ## Project Structure

 ### data
 All data files required for the system are stored here.
-We used the medical dataset [nfcorpus](http://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) from the Statistical NLP Group of the University of Heidelberg (a detailed description of the dataset can be found in [data/README.md](/data/README.md)).
+We used the medical dataset [nfcorpus](http://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) from the Statistical NLP Group at the University of Heidelberg (a detailed description of the dataset can be found in [data/README.md](/data/README.md)).
 By default, the system will search here for the required data files.
 Optionally, you can provide your own file paths as command line argument (for more details see [Command Line Arguments](#command-line-arguments)). __Note__: For queries, it is not possible to provide a custom path for each query type but you can provide a path to the directory where all the query files are stored.
 It is __IMPORTANT__ to keep the same naming conventions otherwise the query files can not be found (The convention is: `q-[Query Type].queries`; Possible Query Types are `{'all', 'nontopictitles', 'titles', 'viddesc', 'vidtitles'}`).
 Also, in our setting, the query document file uses a `'~'` delimiter between the query ID and its content.
 The delimiter is hard coded into the system and must therefore match.

 ### docs
 In this directory you can find the documentation of our source code.
 It was generated by using `doxygen`.